MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 authoritative servers may attach in-bailiwick SVCB, A, AAAA, and CNAME records in the Additional Section to responses for a SVCB query.

-In Service Mode, the Dictionary of the SVCB RR provides an extensible data model for describing network endpoints that are authoritative for the origin, along with parameters associated with each of these endpoints.
+In ServiceMode, the SvcParams of the SVCB RR provide an extensible data model for describing network endpoints that are authoritative for the origin, along with parameters associated with each of these endpoints.